 About half of the recently reported infants had mothers who acquired infection abroad in early pregnancy, generally in their country of origin.

-Most of the remaining cases were children with mothers who, though they acquired infection in the UK or Ireland, were born abroad.
+Most of the remaining cases were children with mothers who, though they acquired infection in the UK, were born abroad.

 You can download the protocol card, including references, below.

-Any infant (live or still born) or child up to 16 years of age who, in the opinion of the notifying paediatrician, has suspected or confirmed congenital rubella with or without defects, based on history, clinical, and/or laboratory findings.
+Any infant (live or still born) or child up to 16 years of age born in the UK (regardless of where maternal infection was acquired) or abroad who has suspected or confirmed congenital rubella.

 Please report any infant or child seen by you for the first time in the past month who meets the case definition, regardless of country of birth.